-Who says that you have to wait until you have a business degree in hand before you can put a great new idea into motion?
+Who says that you have to wait until you have a college degree in hand before you can put a great new idea into motion?
 While a majority of college businesses may probably only succeed in supplementing your meager college funds, there are other businesses born on the college campuses of the world that net their founders millions, and sometimes even billions, of dollars.
 These business ideas stretched far beyond the confines of the university, making many of their creators into household names.
 In fact, college’s greatest contribution to these entrepreneurial minds was the fertile ground that encouraged them to develop their lofty business ideas.
 Below are some of the premier examples of collegiately developed businesses.

 In February of 2004, and while still just a sophomore at Harvard University, Mark Zuckerberg (along with three other classmates) founded, coded, and launched facebook.
 Initially created for the sole use of Harvard University students, it was designed to bring the entire campus community together in order to foster familiarity and networking opportunities.
 Once its popularity was confirmed, the service was expanded to other colleges in the Boston area, the Ivy League, and Stanford University, and it was gradually introduced to other universities around the country.
 Today, facebook boasts more than 750 million active users, and an estimated 41 percent of the U.S. population has a facebook account.
 To date, the site has made Zuckerberg over $13 billion, and he is, according to Forbes magazine, the youngest self-made billionaire in history.